-If you want to impress clients, investors and talent with your chic sensibility but can’t imagine coughing up thousands on quality prints and paintings, you can always rent them.
+If you want to impress clients, investors, and talent with your chic sensibilities but can’t imagine coughing up thousands on quality prints and paintings, you can always rent them.
 Try services like TurningArt to work with a curator and rent online.